mezdelex/RustConcurrency/README.md

-# Rust Concurrency
+# Rust Examples

-Concurrency related exercises in Rust.
+All kind of different exercises in Rust.